pgengler/datatest/README.md

 ## Secondary Issue

-When authors do load, the value of the attributes are not working in the template
+When authors do load, for the CP version only, the value of the attributes are not working in the template

 ---